(309) 555-0100

 Testing after mitigation or system service

-If you've had a mitigation system installed, repaired, or serviced, a follow-up radon test is a practical way to confirm the system is actually doing its job.
+If you've had a mitigation system installed, repaired, or serviced, another radon test is a practical way to confirm the system is actually doing its job.
 Radon levels after a fan replacement, vent adjustment, or new installation don't automatically improve — you need a measurement.
 This page connects naturally to radon mitigation and fan replacement, but the main action here is still a testing request with your property details and timing.

 Short-term and long-term testing expectations